25 Things to Know About Konami’s Castlevania Series

 Rights were acquired for a motion picture adaptation in 2005.
 However, after various studio, director, and story changes, the project was more or less shelved in 2009.

 25. Netflix’s 2017 Series is the First Full Animated Adaptation of the Castlevania Series

-While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story would be featured on broadcast media.
-As of this time of writing, two seasons have been planned.
-Season two is scheduled to be released in 2018.
+While there’ve been numerous print adaptations of Castlevania stories, the 2017 Netflix series is the first time a full Castlevania story has been featured on broadcast media.

 Questions & Answers